TechGrounds-Cloud8/cloud8-archana-sekarr/PROJECT-01/04_QuestionsForProductOwner.md

 If we deploy both in the same region, cant we just have just one VPC to reduce the operational overhead?

-4. you have mentioned usage of VM disks.
+4. They have mentioned usage of VM disks.
 What are your storage requirements for your app and management server?
 How big a disk size should we have?
 (Storage GB size) There are multiple storage types?

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html